1772 English cricket season: Other events

 Besides the scorecards of the three matches above, reports have survived of four more eleven-a-side matches in 1772.

 After their first known meeting in 1771, the Sheffield and Nottingham clubs played a match on Monday, 1 June at an unknown location in Sheffield.
 Nottingham conceded defeat after being dismissed for 14 and then seeing Sheffield score 70 with wickets still in hand.
 A pre-match announcement appeared in the (Nottingham) Daily Messenger on Tuesday, 25 May, and the paper followed up with a report on Friday, 12 June.

-In August, Kent played two matches against a combined Hampshire and Sussex team.
+In August, Kent played two matches against a combined Hampshire & Sussex team.
 (Note: The teams raised by the Hambledon Club for the matches on 10–11 and 26–27 August are believed to have been representative of both Hampshire and Sussex; the latter is rarely mentioned as a county team during the "Hambledon Era".)
 The first, on 10–11 August, was at Broadhalfpenny Down and the combined team won by 50 runs.
 The stake was 500 guineas but, apart from the result, no details of the match are known.
 The second match, on 26–27 August, was played at Guildford Bason and Kent won by innings and 29 runs.
-In his notes about this match, G. B. Buckley says: "Hampshire & Sussex = Hambledon Club", adding weight to the theory that Hambledon was a two counties club.
+In his notes about this match, G. B. Buckley says: 'Hampshire & Sussex = Hambledon Club', adding weight to the theory that Hambledon was a two counties club.
 The bets placed seem to have been mainly around how many runs the Duke of Dorset would score compared with one Mr Ellis, a now unknown player.
 It is possible that this was a "gentlemen only" match and the same may be true of the match on 10 August.
 The report was in the General Evening Post on Saturday, 29 August.

 On Friday, 28 August, there was a Surrey v Hampshire match at Guildford Bason which Hampshire won by 45 runs.
 No details are known except the result.

+In June, Chatham lost by 20 runs to Meopham at George Louch's "cricketing field" in Chatham.

-Two matches in June involved the Blackheath club against teams designated as counties but, as Buckley says, "the alleged Kent team cannot have been representative" and they are minor matches only.
-Another Kent match against a team called London and Middlesex apparently took place at the Artillery Ground on Tuesday, 11 August, the same day as the Hampshire and Sussex v Kent match above.
+Two matches in June involved the Blackheath club against teams designated as counties but, as Buckley says, "the alleged (Kent team) cannot have been representative" and they are minor matches only.
+Another Kent match against a team called London and Middlesex apparently took place at the Artillery Ground on Tuesday, 11 August, the same day as the Hampshire & Sussex v Kent match above.
 It is believed that this was not a representative match, especially given the stakes on offer at Hambledon.